bernie-skipole/indi/README.md

 indi - Instrument Neutral Distributed Interface, see https://en.wikipedia.org/wiki/Instrument_Neutral_Distributed_Interface

 Though indi is used for astronomical observatory use, it can also be used for any instrument control if appropriate indi drivers are available.

 This project provides a client, not drivers, nor indiserver.
+It is assumed that indiserver is installed and running at the observatory.
 See https://indilib.org/ for these components.

 A Python3 package is provided: